 Microfiber inserts are made from synthetic materials (i.e. man made).
 Super fast at absorbing wetness and just plain super absorbent.
 Used in many pocket and overnight diapers.
 They are the most inexpensive inserts there are.
 Microfiber dries fast in the dryer or clothes line.
 You can also feel the difference in microfiber materials.
 It feels scratchy and like it’s drying your fingers out as you touch it.

 But beware, microfiber inserts have a shorter lifespan than inserts from other material.
 Most people agree microfiber has a lifespan of about a year.
 At that point you may notice that it is not absorbing the same as it did and you may start to have leaks from around the legs.
 If stripping doesn’t work, you may need to replace them.
 Due to the nature of the material these are made of they tend to hold on to stink and ammonia easier than inserts made of natural fibers.
 I have heard claims that people have to strip these more often than other inserts.
 I’m not a MF fan so I donated all of mine, so I can’t attest to long term use of them.
 These are also not the trimmest inserts, I would say they are about a medium range of bulky.

 How to prep: Microfiber inserts don’t need to be prepped.
 They arrive at their full absorbency and have no oil to wash off.
 You may just want to wash once to get the manufacturing yuckies off but that is up to you.

 How to use: Microfiber inserts should NEVER be placed directly against baby’s skin.
 This is because these inserts are SO absorbent that when placed directly against baby, they will actually pull moisture out of the skin causing redness and possibly a rash.
-You may have noticed a dry feeling on your hands after touching them.
+Remember that dry feeling you get from touching them?
 Imagine that on your bottom!
 Ouch!